On the numerical signature of blow-up in hydrodynamic equations: Zeitlin's model for the complexified Euler equations

-We remark that \Cref{eq:quantvort} is not fully discrete: a time-integrator is needed.
-In applications where long-term stability is required, it is important to apply a structure-preserving integrator.
-See for instance \citet{engo2001,Hairer2006,modin2019_1,modin2019} for examples of suitable integrators.
+Notice that an initially skew-Hermitian solution remains skew-Hermitian.
+Indeed, \cref{eq:quantvort} separate into skew-Hermitian and Hermitian components, just as the complexified vorticity equation~\eqref{eq:vort} separates into real and imaginary components.

-For the convenience of the reader, we summarize the relevant groups, algebras and duals in both the quantized and classical case in Table \ref{tab:dictionary}.
+We remark that the matrix vorticity equations~\eqref{eq:quantvort} are still not fully discrete: a time discretization is needed, i.e., a numerical integrator.
+To ensure that the geometric structure of Euler-Arnold equations are properly reflected in the numerics, it is advisable to use an integrator that preserves the Lie--Poisson structure.
+See, for instance, Eng{\o} and Faltinsen \cite{engo2001}, Bogfjellmo and Marthinsen \cite{Bogfjellmo2015}, and Modin and Viviani \cite{modin2019_1} for examples of such integrators.